wordslab-org/wordslab-notebooks/docs/install-scripts-reference.md

 This script serves as a coordinator that:
 1. Installs Visual Studio Code server - Runs the `3_1_install-vscode-server.sh` script to set up the VS Code server component
-2. Installs Aider AI code assistant - Executes the `3_2_install-aider-ai-agent.sh` script to add an AI-powered coding assistant
+2. Installs Cline AI code assistant - Executes the `3_2_install-cline-ai-agent.sh` script to add an AI coding agent

 #### Key Operations